 Major European retail chains like Carrefour, Morrisons, Decathlon, and Migros have not only integrated private labels to their portfolios but are also self-producing some of their vertical items.
 In addition, we can see priorities shifting from bare negotiations with top brands to planning & purchasing of raw materials for in-house production.

 “By 2021, analysts estimate 53.9% of all ecommerce sales will happen on mobile devices”.

 Supply chain networks in the retail industry are some of the most complex networks.
 The consumers are in need of speed and convenience in each phase of the buying cycle.
 One expects retailers to be ready for the challenge.
 The European regulatory changes like Brexit have imposed uncertainties in Procurement & Sourcing systems.

 Such challenges are an opportunity for procurement to provide value by levering technology such as:

-The new paradigm of retail format now calls for retailers to be equipped and efficient in their supply chains.
+This is the new paradigm of retail format.
+The retailers need to equip themselves and increase efficiency in their supply chains.
 Advanced & scalable automation technology that is intelligent, easy to use & integrate will be the need of the hour.